 Fred has a major project to accomplish.
-Before he invests time in it, he wonders if his organization ready proceed?
+Before he invests time in it, he wonders if his organization is ready to proceed?
 This issue of Added Value shares the Ballentine, the time analysis tool, Fred used to determine that the project was not missing any factors necessary for its success.
 It was “shovel ready.”
 One key way to improve time management is to analyze where you will invest time.
-The Ballentine is a tool helps you do that.
+The Ballentine is a tool that helps you do that.
 Read on for a quick overview of the tool, and how to use it to determine if your important initiatives are ready or not.

 It’s Ballentine Time

 Credit good marketing in my childhood, but three interlocking circles like the symbol at the right, represents Ballentine Ale, thus this tool’s name.
 The Ballentine describes three factors (task, skills, and motivation) and four possible states.
 When all three elements are present in your major initiatives you are ready to go (4.) and to move forward represents a substantial time investment.
 When one or more factors is missing (1,2,3) your time is best invested in finding a way to create the missing element before starting or continuing a project.

 State 1.
 Missing Skills: Hard Work, Little Results.
 You are in State 1 when your initiative includes tasks that call upon new skills, and no one has them.
 When they lack the necessary skills, organizations and people often work very hard but achieve little.

 Missing Link-Skills: This is the easiest link to add, although it often takes time, energy, and resources to gain skills.
 Consider if you will hire an expert, become an expert or at least learn enough skills to perform tasks.
 Or, gain skills by attending workshops, reading and studying books, or hiring a mentor to help you through a process.
 The 80-hour workaholic sits down with a time management text and begins to learn how to prioritize his work and streamline tasks.

 State 2.
 Missing Motivation: Outcomes?
 Benefits?
 Really?